X

 • Understand pain points and important touchpoints

-Customer (both current and lost) input – interviews, focus groups and social media can help to:
+Customer (current and/or lost) input – interviews and focus groups can help to:

 • Validate the journey both in terms of stages and touchpoints